aohua/redux-state-sync/readme.md

-# Redux-State-Sync
+# Redux-State-Sync 2.0

 A lightweight middleware to sync your redux state across browser tabs.
-It will listen to the window storage event and dispatch exactly the same actions dispatched in other tabs to keep the redux state in sync.
-Furthermore, you can also pass a list of actions to ignore, so that they wouldn't be dispatched in other tabs (e.g. API requests).
+It will listen to the Broadcast Channel and dispatch exactly the same actions dispatched in other tabs to keep the redux state in sync.

 [<img src="https://img.shields.io/travis/AOHUA/redux-state-sync.svg">](https://travis-ci.org/AOHUA/redux-state-sync)